rushik-ch/Car-Price-Performance-Insights-Dashboard/README.md

 ### Data Visualization:

-Price Analysis: Maximum, minimum, and average prices of cars were compared across different brands.
+**Price Analysis**: Maximum, minimum, and average prices of cars were compared across different brands.

 Car Distribution: The number of cars manufactured over different years was plotted to observe trends.